MicrosoftDocs/dynamics-365-unified-operations-public/articles/talent/admin-settings-attract.md

 # required metadata

 title: Admin settings in Attract
-description: This topic provides information about using machine learning to get job and job candidate recommendations.
+description: This topic provides information about enabling feature functionality for organizations and users in Attract.
 author:
 manager: AnnBe
 ms.date: 10/15/2018